romulohandall/product-catalogue-web.ts/README.md

 ## Live Demo
 The real benefit of the app is the capability to connect it to any space which uses the [Product Catalogue Space Template][5].
-Once the app is connected to a user controlled version of the [Product Catalogue Space Template][5], all changes to the space in [Contentful's UI][6] will be reflected in the app.
+Once the app is connected to a user-controlled version of the [Product Catalogue Space Template][5], all changes to the space in [the Contentful UI][6] will be reflected in the app.

 1. Prepare a Contentful demo space
-    - create a new space in https://app.contentful.com
+    - Create a new space in https://app.contentful.com
     - **IMPORTANT**: make sure to create it from the [Product Catalogue Space Template][5]
 2. Connect the space to the demo application
-    - open the hosted version of the demo application [https://contentful-labs.github.com/product-catalogue-web.ts][7]
+    - Open the hosted version of the demo application [https://contentful-labs.github.com/product-catalogue-web.ts][7]
-    - click settings from the menu
+    - Open settings
-    - paste in your API key and space ID
+    - Paste in your API key and space ID
-    - click on "save session" and / or save the deeplink for your convenience
+    - Save session and/or save the deep link for your convenience
-    - **optional**: Bookmark the deeplink for easy coming back to your space
+    - **Optional**: bookmark the deep link for later usage

 ![Screenshots of Product Catalogue Web demo App](./src/images/product-catalogue-web-editing.png?raw=true "Contentful in action")